 Keep your blood pressure under control and do regular exercise of moderate intensity for about 30 minutes a day for at least five days a week.

 For further information consult a cardiologist online --> https://www.icliniq.com/ask-a-doctor-online/cardiologist

 Was this answer helpful?|

-You should know that sleep apnea is a known cardiovascular risk factor, which means that it contributes to uncontrolled hypertension and atherosclerosis process (generalized narrowing of blood vessels in the brain, heart...
+You should know that sleep apnea is a known cardiovascular risk factor, which means that it contributes to uncontrolled hypertension and atherosclerosis process (generalized narrowing of blood vessels in the brain, heart and ...
 Read fullEchocardiogram shows grade 1 diastolic dysfunction.
 Kindly advise.

 It occurs when left ventricle muscle is hypertrophied due to increased blood pressure ...
-Control blood pressure and it will be fi...
+Control blood pressure and it will be fine wi...
 Read fullDo I have sinus bradycardia based on the reports?

 ESR, EDTA whole blood - first hour : 21 mm/hr (32 mm/hr last year) ...
-Also, when I had my health check-up in the same year, I had an elevated LDL cholesterol and triglycerides, so I take cholesterol medicine (Rosuvas 10...
+Also, when I had my health check-up in the same year, I had an elevated LDL cholesterol and triglycerides, so I take cholesterol medicine (Rosuvas 10) and...
 Read full

 Ask your health query to a doctor online?Ask a Cardiologist Now